Konata Mumpfield: Pittsburgh

 Mumpfield transferred to play for the Pittsburgh Panthers.
 In week 3 of the 2022 season, he notched his first touchdown with the Panthers in a win over Western Michigan.
 Mumpfield finished the season with 58 receptions for 551 yards and a touchdown.
 In the 2023 season, he totaled 44 catches for 576 yards and five touchdowns.
 Mumpfield finished the 2024 season with 52 receptions for 813 yards and five touchdowns for the Panthers.

 Professional career

+Mumpfield was selected by the Los Angeles Rams in the seventh round (No. 242 overall) in the 2025 NFL draft.
+He scored his first career touchdown on a 5-yard reception in the Rams' 35-7 victory over the Jacksonville Jaguars at Wembley Stadium in London, England.
+Mumpfield played in all 17 regular season games, finishing the season with 10 receptions for 92 yards and a touchdown.
+In the Rams' 34-31 win over Carolina Panthers, Mumpfield had one catch for 11 yards which helped to set up L.A.'s game-winning touchdown.